openintegrationhub/openintegrationhub.github.io/docs/3 - GettingStarted/DeploymentScenarios.md

 ---
 layout: default
 title: Deployment Scenarios
-parent: Deployment
+parent: GettingStarted
-nav_order: 3
+nav_order: 4
 ---

 # Deployment Scenarios

-The OIH is structured to be modular in nature.
+The Open Integration Hub is structured to be modular in nature.
 Only a few services are strictly necessary for basic functionalities, while others offer optional services to fulfill certain use cases.
 In this document, we will show you a few common deployment scenarios, detailing which services are necessary for each of them.

 ## Overview of services used in different deployments

-*Necessary:*
+_Necessary:_

 **Identity and Access Management (IAM)**: Create and modify users, tenants, roles, and permissions.
 Required to perform most API interactions on other services.